2021 Update: A revised version of this article now appears in My Life as an Armadillo: Essays on Workshopping and Writing.

 Do you want the good news or the bad news first?
 The bad news: I’ve made every single amateur writing mistake that can be made.
 The good news?
 Thanks to local workshops and critique groups, I’ve improved.
 Now that I know to check for my shortcomings in the revision stage, I hardly ever hear about them when workshopping new material.
 But invariably, when I’m having problems with a scene and take it to workshop, a few things I constantly struggle with pop up.

 Why is it so hard to see flaws in our own writing?
-I suspect it’s because as writers, we feel about our conglomerations of words on the page as we would feel about our babies.
+As writers, we feel about our words on the page as we would feel about our babies.
 We love them, we work hard for them, and they come from within us.
 We’re emotionally attached to our creations, even the flawed ones.
-Being objective and critical about them is tough, despite that being exactly what we need to do if we ever hope to take our writing to a higher level.
+Being objectively critical about them is tough, even though that’s exactly what we need to do if we want to take our writing to a higher level.

-If you’ve ever been to one of my workshops, you probably know I mark up pages more than almost anyone else in the city of Phoenix, and I have strong or even extreme opinions on what works and what doesn’t.
-But you may not realize I am harder on my own material than I ever am on anyone else’s.
+If you’ve ever attended one of my workshops, you know I mark up pages maybe more than anyone else in the city of Phoenix, and I have strong opinions on what works and what doesn’t.
+But you may not realize I am harder on my own material than I am on anyone else’s.
 My own markups of my first, second, third, and fourth drafts are absolutely ruthless.
 Even brutal.
-Two years of workshopping have made me look at my drafts and anticipate what my fellow authors would say about them, and mark them up accordingly.
+Two years of workshopping have made me look at my drafts and anticipate what my fellow authors would say about them, and mark them accordingly.

 Maybe people in my groups wish I wasn’t so hard on their manuscripts.
 But I’m only doing what I wish someone had done for me twenty-seven years ago when I started out.
 It would have eliminated years of struggle.
 Then again, maybe seventeen-year-old me would have thought current me was an overbearing, hypercritical jerk, and struggled anyway.